Informfully/Documentation/docs/source/database.rst

      - Current options include BLICK, NZZ, TAGI, SRF, WOZ, or WW.
    * - ``primaryCategory``
      - String
-     - The categoriy of an item.
+     - The category of an item.
    * - ``subCategories``
      - Array of Strings
      - The sub-categories of an article.
 This information is not always provided.